Facts and Frequently Asked Questions

 How much money will the ACE program cost?

-The ACE program is free to students.
-There is no charge for college tuition or fees.
 Students must purchase required textbooks and provide their own transportation to and from campus.
 The scholarship covers the rest.

 When will I take the college classes?